Palo Alto Networks (NYSE:PANW) PT Raised to $450.00

-Palo Alto Networks (NYSE:PANW) had its price target raised by equities research analysts at DA Davidson from $325.00 to $450.00 in a report issued on Tuesday, The Fly reports.
-The firm currently has a “buy” rating on the network technology company’s stock.
-DA Davidson’s price objective points to a potential upside of 21.75% from the company’s current price.
+Palo Alto Networks (NYSE:PANW) had its price target boosted by equities researchers at DA Davidson from $325.00 to $450.00 in a research note issued to investors on Monday, Benzinga reports.
+The brokerage presently has a “buy” rating on the network technology company’s stock.
+DA Davidson’s target price would indicate a potential upside of 25.59% from the stock’s current price.

-Several other research firms also recently commented on PANW.
-Northland Securities boosted their price target on shares of Palo Alto Networks from $350.00 to $410.00 and gave the stock an “outperform” rating in a research note on Wednesday, December 23rd.
-KeyCorp boosted their price target on shares of Palo Alto Networks from $391.00 to $420.00 and gave the stock an “overweight” rating in a research note on Wednesday, January 20th.
-Mizuho raised their price target on Palo Alto Networks from $360.00 to $450.00 and gave the company a “buy” rating in a research note on Wednesday, February 17th.
-Bank of America raised Palo Alto Networks from a “neutral” rating to a “buy” rating and raised their target price for the stock from $270.00 to $330.00 in a research report on Tuesday, November 17th.
-Finally, Piper Sandler raised their target price on Palo Alto Networks from $350.00 to $400.00 and gave the stock an “overweight” rating in a research report on Tuesday, January 5th.
-One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and twenty-nine have given a buy rating to the stock.
-The stock presently has an average rating of “Buy” and a consensus price target of $372.06.
+Several other equities analysts have also recently weighed in on PANW.
+Robert W. Baird raised their price target on shares of Palo Alto Networks from $295.00 to $320.00 and gave the stock an “outperform” rating in a research note on Tuesday, November 17th.
+Zacks Investment Research raised shares of Palo Alto Networks from a “sell” rating to a “hold” rating and set a $237.00 target price for the company in a research note on Tuesday, November 17th.
+Royal Bank of Canada raised their target price on shares of Palo Alto Networks from $425.00 to $445.00 and gave the company an “outperform” rating in a research note on Tuesday, February 23rd.
+KeyCorp raised their target price on shares of Palo Alto Networks from $391.00 to $420.00 and gave the company an “overweight” rating in a research note on Wednesday, January 20th.
+Finally, Barclays reissued an “overweight” rating and issued a $565.00 target price (up from $420.00) on shares of Palo Alto Networks in a research note on Tuesday, February 23rd.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating and twenty-eight have given a buy rating to the company’s stock.
+Palo Alto Networks has an average rating of “Buy” and an average target price of $377.06.

-Palo Alto Networks (NYSE:PANW) last posted its quarterly earnings results on Sunday, February 21st.
-The network technology company reported $1.55 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.43 by $0.12.
-The business had revenue of $1.02 billion during the quarter, compared to the consensus estimate of $985.90 million.
+Palo Alto Networks (NYSE:PANW) last announced its quarterly earnings results on Sunday, February 21st.
+The network technology company reported $1.55 earnings per share for the quarter, beating analysts’ consensus estimates of $1.43 by $0.12.
+The business had revenue of $1.02 billion for the quarter, compared to the consensus estimate of $985.90 million.
 Palo Alto Networks had a negative net margin of 8.36% and a negative return on equity of 8.66%.
-The company’s quarterly revenue was up 24.5% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $1.19 earnings per share.
-Analysts anticipate that Palo Alto Networks will post -1.69 EPS for the current fiscal year.
+Palo Alto Networks’s revenue for the quarter was up 24.5% on a year-over-year basis.
+During the same period last year, the company posted $1.19 EPS.
+Research analysts forecast that Palo Alto Networks will post -1.69 EPS for the current year.

-In other news, President Amit K. Singh sold 1,378 shares of the business’s stock in a transaction on Thursday, February 4th.
+In related news, President Amit K. Singh sold 1,378 shares of the business’s stock in a transaction dated Thursday, February 4th.
 The stock was sold at an average price of $379.69, for a total value of $523,212.82.
-Following the completion of the transaction, the president now directly owns 127,310 shares of the company’s stock, valued at $48,338,333.90.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, EVP Lee Klarich sold 2,539 shares of the business’s stock in a transaction on Wednesday, February 10th.
-The stock was sold at an average price of $393.42, for a total value of $998,893.38.
-Following the completion of the transaction, the executive vice president now directly owns 299,777 shares of the company’s stock, valued at $117,938,267.34.
+Following the completion of the transaction, the president now owns 127,310 shares of the company’s stock, valued at $48,338,333.90.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, EVP Lee Klarich sold 2,539 shares of the business’s stock in a transaction dated Wednesday, February 10th.
+The shares were sold at an average price of $393.42, for a total value of $998,893.38.
+Following the completion of the transaction, the executive vice president now directly owns 299,777 shares of the company’s stock, valued at approximately $117,938,267.34.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 209,195 shares of company stock worth $68,692,035.
-2.30% of the stock is owned by company insiders.
+In the last ninety days, insiders sold 169,195 shares of company stock valued at $56,893,235.
+2.30% of the stock is owned by insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-CWM LLC lifted its position in Palo Alto Networks by 151.1% during the third quarter.
-CWM LLC now owns 344 shares of the network technology company’s stock worth $84,000 after buying an additional 207 shares during the period.
-NEXT Financial Group Inc purchased a new stake in Palo Alto Networks in the third quarter valued at approximately $212,000.
-MAI Capital Management grew its holdings in Palo Alto Networks by 70.4% in the third quarter.
-MAI Capital Management now owns 4,911 shares of the network technology company’s stock valued at $1,202,000 after purchasing an additional 2,029 shares during the period.
-Landsberg Bennett & Dubbaneh LLC grew its holdings in Palo Alto Networks by 171.6% in the third quarter.
-Landsberg Bennett & Dubbaneh LLC now owns 6,917 shares of the network technology company’s stock valued at $1,705,000 after purchasing an additional 4,370 shares during the period.
-Finally, Bradley Foster & Sargent Inc. CT purchased a new stake in Palo Alto Networks in the third quarter valued at approximately $1,441,000.
-80.76% of the stock is owned by institutional investors.
+A number of hedge funds have recently bought and sold shares of PANW.
+Berman Capital Advisors LLC grew its position in Palo Alto Networks by 46.6% in the third quarter.
+Berman Capital Advisors LLC now owns 129 shares of the network technology company’s stock valued at $31,000 after acquiring an additional 41 shares during the last quarter.
+Litman Gregory Asset Management LLC bought a new position in Palo Alto Networks in the fourth quarter valued at about $39,000.
+Hudock Inc. grew its position in Palo Alto Networks by 100.0% in the fourth quarter.
+Hudock Inc. now owns 112 shares of the network technology company’s stock valued at $39,000 after acquiring an additional 56 shares during the last quarter.
+Harvest Fund Management Co.
+Ltd bought a new position in Palo Alto Networks in the fourth quarter valued at about $41,000.
+Finally, PrairieView Partners LLC grew its position in Palo Alto Networks by 100.0% in the third quarter.
+PrairieView Partners LLC now owns 200 shares of the network technology company’s stock valued at $49,000 after acquiring an additional 100 shares during the last quarter.
+80.76% of the stock is owned by institutional investors and hedge funds.

 Palo Alto Networks Company Profile